SAMUEL-TAIWO/SAMUEL-TAIWO/README.md

 ### Hi👋, **I'm SAMUEL-TAIWO😄** [![](https://visitcount.itsvg.in/api?id=SAMUEL-TAIWO&icon=0&color=3)](https://visitcount.itsvg.in)

-- 🔭 I’m currently working on **End to End projects(capstone) to apply my knowledge and build a strong portfolio.**
+- 🔭 I’m currently working on **End to End projects(The Women Techsters Fellowship capstone project) to apply my knowledge and build a strong portfolio.**
 - 🌱 I’m currently learning **machine learning, deep learning, and exploratory data analysis with Python.**
 - 👯 I’m looking to collaborate on **Data analysis and Data Science Projects**
 - 💬 Ask me about **my journey into Data Science and Personal Development**